cocos/cocos-docs/en/cocos-service/hms-analytics.md

 `getAAID(): void`

 Obtains the app instance ID from AppGallery Connect.
-Call the function with `huawei.hms.analytics.analyticsService.once` for callback once or `huawei.hms.analytics.analyticsService.on` lintener for callback.
+Call the function with `huawei.hms.analytics.analyticsService.once` to get a single callback, or use `huawei.hms.analytics.analyticsService.on` lintener to listen for callbacks.

 **Example**：